Education and Engagement Project

 Cross Referrals: Research has found that legal and social service providers in Calgary are not always aware of other services available or do not understand what services are offered by providers.
 Further, referrals made by one legal service provider to another are not always accurate.
 The purpose of this project is to increase awareness of and referral to appropriate justice sector services and resources.

 Intermediaries Training: People facing a legal issue may not recognize their problem as having a legal aspect to it.
 If they do recognize the legal aspect of their problem, they may not know what to do about it.
 The Constellation commissioned training for service providers and others who work with the public, to enable them to recognize when their clients’ problems have a legal aspect and know where to refer those clients.
-Please contact the Constellation or the Centre for Public Legal Education Alberta for information regarding this training.
+Please contact the Centre for Public Legal Education Alberta for information regarding this training.

 Poverty and the Law Module

-Poverty and the Law-Expanding Perspectives is an online interactive online module that aims to sensitize participants to the issues that arise at the intersection of poverty and the legal system, to better equip them to serve their clients and communities.
-The module is available to post-secondary institutions and other learning platforms without charge, for incorporation into existing courses.
+Poverty and the Law-Expanding Perspectives is an interactive online module that aims to sensitize participants to the issues that arise at the intersection of poverty and the legal system, to better equip them to serve their clients and communities.
+The module is available to anyone, including post-secondary institutions and other learning platforms without charge, for incorporation into existing courses.
 An Instructor’s Resource was also developed to assist with that.
 Development of the Module and Instructor’s Resource was funded by the Catalyst Fund of Enough for All, Calgary’s poverty reduction strategy.
 The Module has been approved by the Law Society of British Columbia for continuing professional development; approved by the Law Society of Ontario for two hours of EDI Professionalism Content for continuing professional development; and distributed by other Canadian law societies to their members for such purposes.